Skip to main content

 Background:

-“Specifically, can a receiving state make a determination that an offender is not in substantial compliance in the sending state, when the offender commits a crime in the receiving state during the period of investigation, or when the offender has an outstanding warrant in the receiving state?”
+Pursuant to Rule 6.101 the State of Illinois requested, the State of Illinois requested clarification of Rule 3.101.
+Illinois asked whether a receiving state may conclude that a supervised individual is not in substantial compliance with the terms of supervision in the sending state when the supervised individual commits a crime in the receiving state during the investigation period, or when the supervised individual has an outstanding warrant in the receiving state.

 Applicable Rules

-“At the discretion of the sending state, an offender who has three months or more of an indefinite period of supervision remaining shall be eligible for transfer of supervision to a receiving state under the compact, and the receiving state shall accept transfer, if the offender pursuant to a valid plan of supervision,
+At the discretion of the sending state, a supervised individual shall be eligible for transfer of supervision to a receiving state under the compact, and the receiving state shall accept transfer, if the supervised individual:

-The facts of the Illinois case that prompted this request involved an offender who met the criteria for transfer to the receiving state and had been given reporting instructions; however, the receiving state denied acceptance of supervision based on the offender not being in substantial compliance because of an arrest for a new offense in the receiving state during the period of investigation.
-In another case Illinois reported that the receiving state indicated it could not reply to the request for transfer because the offender was not available for supervision due to a new arrest.
+Rule 3.101 (c) requires that the supervised individual must be in “substantial compliance” with the terms of supervision in the sending state.
+The facts of the Illinois case that prompted this request involved a supervised individual who met the criteria for transfer to the receiving state and had been given reporting instructions; however, the receiving state denied acceptance of supervision based on the supervised individual not being in substantial compliance because of an arrest for a new offense in the receiving state during the period of investigation.
+In another case, Illinois reported that the receiving state indicated it could not reply to the request for transfer because the supervised individual was not available for supervision due to a new arrest.
 This resulted in incarceration pursuant to the arrest but prior to either a trial or conviction.
 The receiving state indicated that if the sending state needed a reply immediately it would send a denial.

 References